 I am Lecturer in International Tax Law (equivalent to Assistant Professor) at the Centre for Commercial Law Studies, the postgraduate law programme of the Queen Mary University of London School of Law.
 I teach International Tax Law, US International Taxation, Chinese Taxation, Chinese Business Law and other Tax and Chinese law subjects.

 I graduated from the New York University School of Law with a JD and an LLM in Taxation, and I have an MIA with a concentration in East Asian Affairs from the School of International and Public Affairs at Columbia University and an Advanced Certificate in China Studies from Columbia University’s East Asian Institute.
 I studied Chinese at the Mandarin Training Centre of the National Taiwan Normal University in Taipei and at Capital Normal University in Beijing.
-I am fully proficient in Mandarin Chinese and can read and write traditional and simplified characters.
+I am fully proficient in Mandarin Chinese and read and write traditional and simplified characters.

 Prior to completing the PhD, I practised in New York, China and the United Kingdom, primarily in the areas of international and US taxation.